threadi/easy-language/readme.txt

 == Description ==

 Have all texts on your website automatically simplified into easy language.
-Use a simplify-API like SUMM AI or Capito to make your site even more accessible for your visitors.
+Use a simplify-API like SUMM AI or capito to make your site even more accessible for your visitors.

 #### Highlights ####